percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 EKT tags (along with the EKT cipher negotiated in the handshake)

 ekt\_ttl
-: The maximum amount of time, in seconds, that this EKT Key can be used.
+: The maximum amount of time, in seconds, that this EKTKey can be used.
 The ekt\_key\_value in this message MUST NOT be used for encrypting or decrypting information after the TTL expires.

-If the server did not provide a supported\_ekt\_ciphers extension in its ServerHello, then EKTKey messages MUST NOT be sent by either the client or the server.
+If the server did not provide a supported\_ekt\_ciphers extension in its ServerHello, then EKTKey messages MUST NOT be sent by the sever.

 When an EKTKey is received and processed successfully, the recipient MUST respond with an Ack handshake message as described in Section 7